George Newnes Ltd: Origins

 Founder George Newnes began his career in publishing in 1881 when he founded Tit-Bits as a direct response to the Elementary Education Act 1870 which introduced education for children aged 5–12 and hence produced a new young generation able to read.
 The magazine was initially published in Manchester like a mini-encyclopedia, containing extracts from books and other publications, but principally a diverse range of tit-bits of information presented in an easy-to-read format.
 He funded the magazine by opening a vegetarian restaurant in Manchester.
 The addition of competitions increased the readership of the periodical, and in 1884 Newnes moved publication to London.
 Tit-Bits reached a circulation of 700,000 by the end of the 19th century.
 It paved the way for popular journalism – most significantly, the Daily Mail was founded by Alfred Harmsworth, a contributor to Tit-Bits, and the Daily Express was launched by Arthur Pearson, who worked at Tit-Bits for five years after winning a competition to get a job on the magazine.

 Newnes began to work with W. T. Stead, with whom he founded the Review of Reviews in 1890.

 Formation and growth of George Newnes Ltd.

 In 1891 his publishing business was formed into George Newnes Ltd. Arguably Newnes' best-known publication was The Strand Magazine, begun in 1891, in which Sir Arthur Conan Doyle was first able to publish his Sherlock Holmes mystery series.
 Newnes also founded other magazine titles, including The Wide World Magazine (1888), The Westminster Gazette (1893), and Country Life (1897).

 In 1896, Newnes began the publication of books, founding the book series The Penny Library of Famous Books.
+Other book series published would include Newnes' Sixpenny Novels Illustrated, Newnes' Sixpenny Copyright Novels, and The Library of Useful Stories.
 The company was reconstructed in 1897 with a capital of one million pounds.

 George Newnes died in 1910; his son Frank (1876–1955), who had followed his father into his publishing business, became President of George Newnes Ltd.